Jahangir Tareen: Early life and education

 He graduated from Forman Christian College, Lahore in 1971 and received an MBA degree from the University of North Carolina, USA, in 1974.

-He is an entrepreneur by profession and prior to entering in politics, he had also been a lecturer, and a banker.
-He headed the Punjab Task Force on Agriculture from 1997 to 1999 and the Punjab Task Force on Wheat Procurement and Marketing from 2001 to 2002.
+He is an entrepreneur by profession and, prior to entering politics, he had also been a lecturer and a banker.
+He headed the Punjab Task Force on Agriculture from 1997 to 1999, Take Force also Members Sec Agri & Minister Agri Arshad Lodhi And Pesticides Secter Member Haji Muhammad Mansha Sipra under Shahbaz Sharif 1st CM Era and the Punjab Task Force on Wheat Procurement and Marketing from 2001 to 2002.

-Tareen is considered one of the wealthiest politicians in Pakistan, with assets worth around Rs 400 billion; he owns thousands of acres of farmland and some of the largest sugar mills and many other business entities in Pakistan.
+In 2017, According to the Parliamentarians' Tax Directory for 2017, he paid over 0.3 Million USD per year in personal income tax.

+According to his publicly available tax returns and asset declarations, Tareen's net worth is estimated at approximately ₨2.3 billion.
+Additionally, his children (sons and daughters) hold a collective net worth of approximately ₨ 3 billion PKR.
+His business interests and companies reportedly (as per 2023) maintain an annual turnover of approximately US$150 million.